JulianG/juliangaramendy.dev/content/blog/custom-open-graph-images-in-gatsby-blog/index.md

 twitter:description
 ```

-It doesn't render `og:image`, `image` nor `twitter:image`, which are needed to properly share the articles on Twitter, Facebook, and other websites using [Open Graph](http://ogp.me/)
+It doesn't render `og:image`, `image` nor `twitter:image`, which are needed to properly share the articles on Twitter, Facebook, and other websites using [Open Graph](http://ogp.me/).

-We can quickly test how a link would look like on Twitter with [Twitter Card Validator](https://cards-dev.twitter.com/validator), or on Facebook with [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/), or we can simply read the Open Graph metadata using [Open Graph Check](https://opengraphcheck.com/).
+We can quickly see what a link would look like on Twitter with [Twitter Card Validator](https://cards-dev.twitter.com/validator), or on Facebook with [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/), or we can simply read the Open Graph metadata using [Open Graph Check](https://opengraphcheck.com/).

 ## The Requirement

-We want to have a default (or fallback image) for the blog's home page and have the option to specify a custom image (even if it's not an image that's being used in the article).
+We want to have a default (or fallback image) for the blog's home page and have the option to specify a custom image (even if it's not in the article's body).

 ## The Solution